Understanding Strengthening Canada’s Immigration System and Borders Act, Bill C-12

 The bill would:

-Any new use or disclosure of personal information under these new authorities would follow existing privacy laws, policies and best practices.
+Any use or disclosure of personal information under these new authorities would follow existing privacy laws, policies and best practices.

-Improve asylum claim processing
+Improved asylum claim processing

-Canada's asylum system exists to protect people who are fleeing persecution, or risks to their life or safety in their home country.
 The Strengthening Canada's Immigration System and Borders Act would improve how we receive, process and decide on asylum claims to make the system faster and easier to navigate.

 The bill would: